helrond/clbsj.org/_event_series/black-august.md

       Buddhism.
 Sister Sharifa serves on the Board of CLBSJ and the Philadelphia Buddhist Association.
 See full bio at
       <https://clbsj.org/about/leadership/sr-sharifa-vernice-meytung/>
+  - name: Sherly Fabre
+    description: >-
+      A Haitian-American immigrant who grew up Catholic and converted to Islam, Sherly is a seasoned grassroots activist who builds capacity at local, national and international levels.
+She is the co-chair of the boards of Proyecto Faro and the Truth Telling Project, a member of the Fellowship of Reconciliation National Committee, UN Representative for the International Fellowship of Reconciliation, and a member of the Community of Living Traditions and the Muslim Peace Fellowship.
+She has volunteered with CLBSJ’s library team and the Muslim Peace Collection.
   - name: Warren Cooper
     description: >-
       A jazz musician and artistic entrepreneur from Philadelphia, Warren is the